fukushima-shinnichi/domino_ver1/README.md

 ***
 ***

-# Website of fireworks game version1.0
+# Website of animation of domino version1.0
 ## Overview
 * this this website concept is animation of domino.
 * use HTML5,CSS3,jQuery.